javatarz/roacm/_posts/2009-06-29-visit-to-microsoft-redmond.markdown

 There are quite a few things that I saw a lot of which, I wasn't allowed to take pictures of.
 If I was, I have uploaded them to my [Picasa Web albums here](http://picasaweb.google.com/john.anderton).

 Beware, the post is (4500 words) HUGE.
-Sorry about that. :P Without further adieu, let's begin!<!-- more -->
+Sorry about that. :P Without further adieu, let's begin!{{ site.excerpt_separator }}

 # **Day 0** (Trip to Seattle):